microsoftly/moving-averages/README.md

 ### Create alert integrations based on the metrics of the service
 ## 10 Celebrate, but still probably keep social distance
 ## GOTO 1, but with your own idea (discuss with Matt)

+_____
+## Footnote:
+remember that this repository IS public.
+Everything you do in it is visible by anyone in the world.
+Remember that when submitting work or potentially sensitive information